analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 #### Change MAXREFDES178# demo settings using the Android Application

 - Navigate to the settings page to change demo settings.

 - Video capture can be enabled / disabled.

 - FaceID can be enabled / disabled.

 - Video capture vertical flip for selfie adaptor can be enabled / disabled.

 - The video flash LED can be enabled / disabled.

 - Camera clock can be set to 5 MHz, 10 MHz, or 15 MHz.

 - Audio (KWS20) can be enabled / disabled.

 - The LCD can be enabled / disabled.

 - Device statistics on LCD can be enabled / disabled.

 - The KWS20 classification probability display on LCD can be enabled / disabled.

 - The inactivity timer can be enabled / disabled.

 - The second debug channel target can be changed.

+- The FaceID signature can be reset to default (after user approval).

 - The device can be restarted (after user approval).

 - The device can be shut down (after user approval).

   ![](maxrefdes178_doc/app_settings1.jpg) ![](maxrefdes178_doc/app_settings2.jpg)